ArtificiallyIntellegent/us-media-house-prices-in-gold/README.md

 The plot will display in a window; close it to exit the script.
 ```
-deactive    # to deactivate the environment
+deactivate    # to deactivate the environment
 ```
 ![House Prices in Gold](house_prices_in_gold.png)